Financial Institutions (NASDAQ:FISI) Sees Unusually-High Trading Volume

-Shares of Financial Institutions, Inc. (NASDAQ:FISI) saw unusually-high trading volume on Wednesday .
-Approximately 4,073 shares traded hands during trading, a decline of 91% from the previous session’s volume of 44,517 shares.The stock last traded at $32.25 and had previously closed at $32.63.
+Shares of Financial Institutions, Inc. (NASDAQ:FISI) saw unusually-strong trading volume on Wednesday .
+Approximately 2,605 shares changed hands during trading, a decline of 95% from the previous session’s volume of 47,463 shares.The stock last traded at $32.10 and had previously closed at $32.79.

-Separately, Zacks Investment Research downgraded Financial Institutions from a “buy” rating to a “hold” rating in a report on Wednesday, December 29th.
+Separately, Zacks Investment Research upgraded Financial Institutions from a “hold” rating to a “strong-buy” rating and set a $37.00 price objective for the company in a research note on Thursday, February 3rd.

-The firm also recently announced a quarterly dividend, which was paid on Monday, January 3rd.
-Stockholders of record on Friday, December 17th were issued a $0.27 dividend.
-This represents a $1.08 annualized dividend and a dividend yield of 3.35%.
-The ex-dividend date of this dividend was Thursday, December 16th.
-Financial Institutions’s payout ratio is currently 22.59%.
+The firm also recently declared a quarterly dividend, which was paid on Monday, January 3rd.
+Shareholders of record on Friday, December 17th were paid a $0.27 dividend.
+The ex-dividend date was Thursday, December 16th.
+This represents a $1.08 annualized dividend and a yield of 3.38%.
+Financial Institutions’s payout ratio is 22.59%.

-Hedge funds have recently bought and sold shares of the company.
-Allspring Global Investments Holdings LLC bought a new position in Financial Institutions during the 4th quarter worth about $913,000.
-LSV Asset Management increased its stake in Financial Institutions by 3.0% in the fourth quarter.
-LSV Asset Management now owns 436,280 shares of the bank’s stock valued at $13,874,000 after acquiring an additional 12,900 shares during the last quarter.
-Foundry Partners LLC grew its stake in shares of Financial Institutions by 8.9% during the fourth quarter.
-Foundry Partners LLC now owns 179,330 shares of the bank’s stock worth $5,703,000 after buying an additional 14,620 shares during the last quarter.
-PL Capital Advisors LLC acquired a new position in shares of Financial Institutions during the fourth quarter worth $1,590,000.
-Finally, Kestra Advisory Services LLC acquired a new position in shares of Financial Institutions during the fourth quarter worth $215,000.
-67.44% of the stock is currently owned by institutional investors.
+Hedge funds have recently bought and sold shares of the business.
+First Horizon Advisors Inc. boosted its stake in Financial Institutions by 1,683.3% in the 3rd quarter.
+First Horizon Advisors Inc. now owns 856 shares of the bank’s stock worth $31,000 after purchasing an additional 808 shares during the period.
+Advisor Group Holdings Inc. boosted its stake in Financial Institutions by 396.9% in the 3rd quarter.
+Advisor Group Holdings Inc. now owns 954 shares of the bank’s stock worth $30,000 after purchasing an additional 762 shares during the period.
+Citigroup Inc. raised its holdings in shares of Financial Institutions by 52.7% during the 3rd quarter.
+Citigroup Inc. now owns 1,759 shares of the bank’s stock worth $54,000 after acquiring an additional 607 shares in the last quarter.
+BNP Paribas Arbitrage SA raised its holdings in shares of Financial Institutions by 96.9% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 4,172 shares of the bank’s stock worth $128,000 after acquiring an additional 2,053 shares in the last quarter.
+Finally, Metropolitan Life Insurance Co NY raised its holdings in shares of Financial Institutions by 102,560.0% during the 2nd quarter.
+Metropolitan Life Insurance Co NY now owns 5,133 shares of the bank’s stock worth $154,000 after acquiring an additional 5,128 shares in the last quarter.
+Institutional investors and hedge funds own 67.44% of the company’s stock.

 Financial Institutions Company Profile (NASDAQ:FISI)